bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

 An API Gateway Specification document is a JSON data structure that _declaratively_ defines an HTTP/REST API and how Bondy should handle each HTTP Request e.g. by converting it into a WAMP operation or forwarding it to an upstream (external) HTTP/REST API.
 This includes capabilities for data transformation.

-::: definition A declarative Finite State Machine (FSM) In effect, an API Gateway Specification is a declarative definition of an API Gateway Finite State Machine that exposes an HTTP/REST API and converts its nouns and verbs to either WAMP or HTTP [actions](#action-object).
+::: definition A declarative Finite State Machine (FSM) In effect, an API Gateway Specification is a declarative definition of an API Gateway Finite State Machine that exposes an HTTP/REST API and converts its nouns and verbs to either WAMP or other HTTP/REST [actions](#action-object).
 :::

 With this approach you can create a whole HTTP/REST API from scratch without any coding.